The64thGamer/cheeseepedia/content/wiki/winchester-helen-henny-animatronic.md

 ### Fate

-The fate of Winchester Helen is unknown as no photos of The Bot at {{< wiki-link "Pizza Time Theatre Sunnyvale, CA Corporate Office" >}}, {{< wiki-link "Pizza Time Theatre Cupertino, CA Corporate Office" >}}, or any other PTT Corporate location have been found.
+The fate of Winchester Helen is unknown as no photos of The Bot at {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}, {{< wiki-link "Pizza Time Theatre Cupertino, CA Corporate Office" >}}, or any other PTT Corporate location have been found.
 The Bot is possibly the same as {{< wiki-link "Kooser Helen Henny (Animatronic)" >}}, as the bots share the same design.
 The bot was most likely destroyed during the move to the {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}}

 ## Design